 Workspace Group plc ("Workspace") is committed to conducting its business in a lawful and ethical manner.
-Workspace will not tolerate neither slavery nor human trafficking and applauds efforts being made globally to eliminate such practices.
-Workspace expects its suppliers, contractors and service providers ("Suppliers") to also support such practices.
+Workspace will tolerate neither slavery nor human trafficking and applauds efforts being made globally to eliminate such practices.
+Workspace expects its suppliers, contractors and service providers ("Suppliers") to also support it in eliminating such practices.

-This Statement is made by Workspace Group PLC on behalf of itself, Workspace 13 Limited and Workspace 14 Limited, being the three entities within the Workspace Group that are required to make a Section 54 statement in respect of the financial year ending 31 March 2020.
-It sets out a summary of the steps Workspace has taken and is currently taking to help prevent slavery and human trafficking in its business and supply chain.
+This Statement is made by Workspace Group PLC on behalf of itself and Workspace 14 Limited, being the two entities within the Workspace Group that are required to make a Section 54 statement in respect of the financial year ending 31 March 2021.
+It sets out a summary of the steps Workspace has taken and is currently taking to help prevent slavery and human trafficking in its business and supply chains.
 It is published in accordance with the reporting obligation in the Modern Slavery Act 2015 ("MSA").